 Lest We Forget

 There is a long and close relationship between Australia and New Zealand and our shared goals in peace and war.
 Anzac is not merely about loss, it is about courage, endurance, duty, love of country, mateship and good humour, survival, and a sense of self worth and decency in the face of dreadful odds.

 So here’s to Leslie Houston Turner, roll number 984, WWI and W243168 WWII, my Grandfather who was a Sergeant, originally in the 12th Battalion, who gave himself selflessly to his country.
 Thankfully he came back and after again serving in WWII was discharged from services 19th October 1945.
-I had the pleasure of knowing him for a few short years and have very few memories of him.
+I only had the pleasure of knowing him for my first five years and have very few memories of him.
 I cannot thank you enough Papa.
 You will always be remembered.
+Lest we forget.

+Lest We Forget